caiomarte/go/tutorials/30doec/d1/README.md

 ### Key Takeaways

 * Go has 15 numeric types in total.
-* Integers are represented are called signed integers, and vary from 8 to 64 bits in size - `int8`, `int16`, `int32`, and `int64`.
+* Integers are called signed integers, and vary from 8 to 64 bits in size - `int8`, `int16`, `int32`, and `int64`.
 * Natural numbers, the strictly positive integers, are called unsigned integers, and vary from 8 to 64 bits - `int8`, `int16`, `int32`, and `int64`.
-* You can declare architecture-dependent integers that assume either 32 ou 64 bits in size to match the underlying architecture - `int` and `uint`.
+* You can declare architecture-dependent integers that assume either 32 ou 64 bits in size to match the underlying system - `int` and `uint`.
 * Float numbers are either 32 or 64 bits, with explicit size declaration - `float32` and `float64`.
 * Complex numbers are pairs of `float32` or `float64` representing real and imaginary parts - `complex64` and `complex128`.
 * Go has only 1 text type to represent strings of any size, including 1 character-long strings - `string`.